 Central air systems, while more efficient, require the installation of ductwork.
 AJ and Kenneth knew that ductwork would not only encroach on an otherwise finishable basement space, but it would also be difficult to elegantly run to the second floor.

 Perhaps guided by their HVAC contractor, Fitz Mechanical, they chose instead several ductless split system air conditioners.
 Offering the quiet operation of a central system AND the luxury of zoned cooling, they are considered very efficient.
 They not only provide cooling like a window unit where and when you need it, but there are no joints in ductwork through which to lose cooled air.

-They are easy to install, and some, as the one found in the master suite of Anneth, double as heat pumps.
+They are easy to install, and some, as the one found in the master suite, double as heat pumps.
 AJ and Kenneth eliminated the radiators that originally serviced this room, killing two birds with one stone.
 These radiators, prior to remodeling, were fed by iron pipes run at and exposed in the rooms at the front of the home.
 AJ puts it like this, “Ugly,” he says.